 Why ski at Cardrona

-It’s the perfect mountain to learn to ski on with gentle beginner slopes and a highly rated ski school.
-For the more experienced skier and snowboarders, there are terrain parks, half-pipes, and challenging black runs.
+It’s the perfect mountain to learn to ski on with gentle beginner slopes and a highly-rated ski school.
+For the more experienced skiers and snowboarders, there are terrain parks, half-pipes, and challenging black runs.
 In fact, Cardrona delivers the Southern Hemisphere’s most extensive terrain park facilities.
 The backcountry terrain is great here too for all you expert skiers.

 Cardrona is the best option for kids with a fully licensed childcare center (for children from three months to five years old) and even a ski school kindergarten.